Recognizing Controlling Behavior & Controlling Relationship Signs

 Trust your gut

 Your intuition can be a valuable asset for recognizing controlling behavior.
 Pay close attention to anything that doesn’t feel right, even if you’re not exactly sure why.
-If you often feel anxious, isolated, or uneasy in your relationship, it may be worth exploring those feelings.
+If you often feel anxious, isolated, or uneasy in your relationship, it may be worth exploring those perceptions and feelings.

 Practice mindfulness to protect your mental health